jqpe/figmaid/docs/src/use/figmaid-in-the-background.md

 # Running figmaid in the background

-Figmaid doesn't run in the background by default.
+figmaid doesn't run in the background by default.
 You can configure this yourself if you need it.

 ## Docker